davebaol/hrb-validator/README.md

 *isRFC3339(path♦️)*                   |string| Check if the value at `path` is a string representing a valid [RFC 3339](https://tools.ietf.org/html/rfc3339) date.
 *isSet(path♦️)*                       |any   | Check if the value at `path` is a non null value.
 *isSurrogatePair(path♦️)*             |string| Check if the value at `path` is a string containing any surrogate pairs chars.
-*isType(path♦️, type)*                |any   | Check if the value at `path` has either the specified type (if type is a string) or one of the specified types (if type is an array of strings).
+*isType(path♦️, type♦️)*               |any   | Check if the value at `path` has either the specified type (if type is a string) or one of the specified types (if type is an array of strings).
 Supported types are: "array", "boolean", "null", "number", "object", "regex", "string".
 *isUppercase(path♦️)*                 |string| Check if the value at `path` is a string in uppercase.
 *isURL(path♦️ [, options♦️])*          |string| Check if the value at `path` is a string representing an URL.<br/><br/>`options` is an object which defaults to `{ protocols: ['http','https','ftp'], require_tld: true, require_protocol: false, require_host: true, require_valid_protocol: true, allow_underscores: false, host_whitelist: false, host_blacklist: false, allow_trailing_dot: false, allow_protocol_relative_urls: false, disallow_auth: false }`.
 *isUUID(path♦️ [, version♦️])*         |string| Check if the value at `path` is a string representing a UUID (version 3, 4 or 5).